Clare Winger Harris: Life

-Clare Winger was born on January 18, 1891, in Freeport, Illinois and later attended Smith College in Massachusetts.
-Her father, Frank Stover Winger, was an electrical engineer who also had an interest in science-fiction writing; in 1917, he published a novel called The Wizard of the Island; or, The Vindication of Prof. Waldinger.
+Clare Winger was born on January 18, 1891, in Freeport, Illinois.
+Her father, Frank Stover Winger, was an electrical contractor who also wrote science fiction; in 1917, he published a novel called The Wizard of the Island; or, The Vindication of Prof. Waldinger.
 Her mother, May Stover, was the daughter of D.C.
-Stover, founder of the Stover Manufacturing and Engine Company.
-(Frank was also related to the Stover family on his mother's side, hence his middle name.)
-Unusually for the era, after their children were born and raised, Frank and May divorced.
+Stover, founder of the Stover Manufacturing and Engine Company and the richest man in Freeport.
+After their children were born and raised, Frank and May divorced.

-In 1912, Clare married Frank Clyde Harris.
-Her husband was an architect and engineer who served in World War I and was chief engineer with the Loudon Machinery Company in Iowa and one of the organizers of the American Monorail Company of Cleveland, Ohio.
+Winger graduated in 1910 from Lake View High School in Chicago and attended Smith College without completing her degree.
+In 1912, she married Frank Clyde Harris.
+Her husband was an architect and engineer who later became president of the American Monorail Company of Cleveland, Ohio.

-Harris gave birth to three sons (Clyde Winger, born 1915; Donald Stover, born 1916; and Lynn Thackrey, born 1918).
-She and her family lived in Iowa in 1925 according to a state census; sometime before 1930, the family moved to Lakewood, Ohio.
-Her career as a writer spanned the years 1923 to 1933, during her tenures in both these locations.
+After marrying, Harris and her husband spent several years in Greece and Palestine, where Harris researched for her book Persephone of Eleusis: A Romance of Ancient Greece.
+Harris gave birth to three sons (Clyde Winger, born 1915; Donald Stover, born 1916; and Lynn Thackrey, born 1918) and lived in Manhattan, Kansas for a time, where her husband was an associate professor of architecture at Kansas State Agricultural College.
+She and her family later lived in Fairfield, Iowa but by 1927, the family had moved to Lakewood, Ohio.
+Her career as a writer spanned the years 1923 to 1933, during her tenures in these locations.

 Harris ceased writing stories after 1933.
 She was still living in Lakewood in 1935, and according to an interview with her grandson, she and Frank "stayed together until their kids were fully grown."
 Clare and Frank's youngest son turned 18 in 1936, and by 1940, U.S. census records show Clare W. Harris as divorced and living in Pasadena, California, where she lived the rest of her life.

-She privately published a collection of her stories in 1947, but otherwise little is known of the final decades of her life.
-She died on October 26, 1968, in Pasadena.
+Harris died on October 26, 1968, in Pasadena.
+She lived alone and didn't have a lot of money, sometimes working as a switchboard operator to bring in extra income.
+However, a year before her death she inherited a quarter of her grandfather's estate valued at more than two million dollars.
+Her grandfather had died in 1908 but his inheritance was contested in the courts for nearly six decades.

 Writing career

 Harris debuted as a writer in 1923 with a novel, a piece of historical fiction entitled Persephone of Eleusis: A Romance of Ancient Greece.
 The rest of her work would be very different, as it consisted entirely of short stories in the realm of science fiction.

 Harris published her first short story, "A Runaway World," in the July 1926 issue of Weird Tales.
 In December of that year, she submitted a story for a contest being run by Amazing Stories editor Hugo Gernsback.
-Harris's story, "The Fate of the Poseidonia" (a space opera about Martians who steal earth's water), placed third.
+Harris's story, "The Fate of the Poseidonia" (a space opera about Martians who steal Earth's water), placed third.
 She soon became one of Gernsback's most popular writers.